CrazySignals/CrazySignals.github.io/_pages/about.md

   - /about.html
 ---

-I am going to join the Information Hub Internet of Things Thrust at The [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) as a Research Assistant under the supervision of Prof. [Jiadong Yu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/YU-Jiadong/jiadongyu).
+I am going to join the Information Hub Internet of Things Thrust at The <a href="https://www.hkust-gz.edu.cn/" style="color:#9B0145;">Hong Kong University of Science and Technology (Guangzhou)</a> as a Research Assistant under the supervision of Prof. <a href="https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/YU-Jiadong/jiadongyu" style="color:#9B0145;">Jiadong Yu</a>.
 My research interests lie in machine learning, digital twin technologie, statistical signal processing.
 I obtained my master's degree in Information and Communication Engineering in Jun.
-2024 at the [University of Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China), where my advisor was Prof. [Zhengyuan Xu](https://owc.ustc.edu.cn/2014/0818/c10523a116333/page.htm).
+2024 at the <a href="https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China" style="color:#9B0145;">University of Science and Technology of China</a>, where my advisor was Prof. <a href="https://owc.ustc.edu.cn/2014/0818/c10523a116333/page.htm" style="color:#9B0145;">Zhengyuan Xu</a>.

 Education
 ======
-* B.E. in Chongqing University ([CQU](https://en.wikipedia.org/wiki/Chongqing_University)), top 2%, Sep.
+* B.E. in Chongqing University (<a href="https://en.wikipedia.org/wiki/Chongqing_University" style="color:#9B0145;">CQU</a>), top 2%, Sep.
 2017- Jun.
 2021
-* M.E. in University of Science and Technology of China ([USTC](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China)), top 15%, Sep.
+* M.E. in University of Science and Technology of China (<a href="https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China" style="color:#9B0145;">USTC</a>), top 15%, Sep.
 2021–Jun.
 2024
-* Exchange student in National Taiwan University ([NTU](https://en.wikipedia.org/wiki/National_Taiwan_University)), Feb.
+* Exchange student in National Taiwan University (<a href="https://en.wikipedia.org/wiki/National_Taiwan_University" style="color:#9B0145;">NTU</a>), Feb.
 2019 – June.
 2019

 Research Experience
 ======